ROBERT MURPHY – Ph.D. STUDENT

 CHRISTOPHER BAILLIE -PH.D.
 STUDENT

-Chris Conroy is a first-year Ph.D. student who came to Northeastern from the University of Maryland’s Chesapeake Biological Laboratory, where he earned his M.S. in Environmental Science with Dr. David H. Secor in 2012.
+Chris Conroy is a second-year Ph.D. student who came to Northeastern from the University of Maryland’s Chesapeake Biological Laboratory, where he earned his M.S. in Environmental Science with Dr. David H. Secor in 2012.
 For his Masters work, Chris concentrated on the causes and consequences of partial migration in young-of-the-year striped bass Morone saxatilis.
 He is interested in how populations interact in marine environments and how they are affected by anthropogenic factors such as fishing and climate change.
 Chris is currently studying the role that intrapopulation diversity plays in the stability and resilience of Atlantic cod Gadus morhua populations and its importance to the management of this essential fishery.

 Stephen Heck graduated from Middlebury College in 2010 with a B.A. in Biology.
 Since then, he has spent the warmer seasons working as a research technician on a bay scallop restoration project in Nantucket, MA.
 For the better part of each year he conducted background research for the Environmental Defense Fund on several fisheries conservation projects.
 Stephen is currently a Masters student through the Three Seas Program of Northeastern University.
 Fundamentally intrigued by the interconnectivity of everything, he is particularly interested in studying the effects that anthropogenic activities have on marine ecosystems and using research to understand how to best mitigate those impacts.
 Stephen will be researching the population dynamics of sea scallops in the Gulf of Maine during his time in the Grabowski lab